ultimate271/notes/sanderson/mistbornTFE02.07.md

 “We’ll get to it,” he promised.
 “Extinguish that one and try one of the last two.”

+#### Kelsier informs Vin that Inquisitors are Seekers, burners of Bronze who can sense allomantic usage nearby
 Vin extinguished the strange metal and ignored its companion, picking one of the last metals.
 Immediately, she felt a strange vibration.
 Vin paused.
 The pulses didn’t make a sound that she could hear, yet she could feel them washing